ndb38/gis-for-geoscientists/README.md

 This page contains all the information you need to become a proficient user of GIS for applications in the earth sciences.
 This web page will be a legacy resource to allow you to access the lectures, data, and outputs form the course, with the hope of making GIS accessible and useful in your earth science research well after the workshop concludes.

+# VMSG GIS for Geoscientists Information

+There is a folder on this repos master branch clled "VMSG_Workshop_2021."
+All files eprtaining the the course will be organzied here corresponding to each Session.

+Links:

 # Roadmap to the Repository

 This repo contains several folders that house everything you'll need to get up and running.
 The first folder is a link to a separate repo, where the written exercise guide for Session 2 can be found.
 A similar link will be provided for Session 3 exercises (see task list for progress).
 Next, the "code" folder includes any scripts used in the exercises.
 The "lectures" folder contains the relevant Powerpoint lectures and associated figures used in the live workshop presentations.
 The "planning" folder tracks current and planned workshops, and incldues unviersity specific plans for the course.
 The "qgis" folder is where most of the good stuff is: data, documentation, and maps.
 Everything you need to complete the exercises can be found there!